 Buy loose tomatoes instead of the ones in a pre-packaged bag.
 Put your apples straight into the basket instead of grabbing a plastic bag to hold them in.
 Opt for sweets that come in one packet rather than the ones that are individually wrapped.
 Avoid beauty products that have multiple layers of cardboard and plastic casings.

 Finding ways to buy less packaging is one of the best and easiest ways to cut down on waste.
 It means you're consuming less, thus reducing the need for new things to be made and the associated carbon footprint.
-But it also means, a lot less rubbish ends up in landfill.
-The packaging associated with groceries, beauty products and clothing all ends up in the bin anyway.
-So looking for ways not to buy it at all will make an impact on just how much your household generates.
+But it also means, less rubbish ends up in landfill.
+Generally, the packaging associated with groceries, beauty products and clothing ends up in the bin, its often not recyclable.
+Looking for ways not to buy it at all is always best..

 Images: Photo by Vince Lee on Unsplash and aesop on Instagram